I. What is Denotation?

 Step 2: Stretch 1 pound dough on a floured pizza peel, large wooden cutting board or parchment paper.

 Step 3: Top as desired, then slide the pizza (with the parchment paper, if using) onto the stone or baking sheet.
 Bake until golden, about 15 minutes.

 The instructions use clear and specific language to instruct the reader how to make a pizza.
 The reader expects and relies on the literal meaning of directions to be able to follow it.

 In the comedy movie Liar Liar, the main character, Fletcher, is unable to tell a lie for 24 hours after his son’s birthday wish comes true.
-So, Fletcher can only speak based on the denotative meanings of words, as in the following clip:
+So, Fletcher can only speak based on the denotative meanings of words.

 Since Fletcher cannot lie, everything he says and every word that comes out of his mouth must be literal, truthful, and straightforward—his normally creative, clever, and untruthful speech cannot be used.
 So, all of the things he says are objective and without feeling, which creates the majority of the film’s humor—Fletcher’s brutal honestly reveals and ridicules just how much we rely on connotation and safe word choice in everyday life, rather than denotation and literal, straightforward language.